benallfree/rizzdown/readme.md

 ...and turn it into...

-> # This very readme.md!!!
+> # Wait, no. Y-yo-you're reading it right now?!

+That's right, we used `rizzdown` to write this `readme.md`!
 Look at that, you're the belle of the ball.
 Perfect for all you authors crafting SSG sites and wanting your Markdown to be not just readable, but _rizzmarkable_.

 ## Features: